TTKVentures/TTKVentures.github.io/sbei.md

 #### Two Reasons
-1. We genuinely believe that Good People + Hardwork + Support = Great Things.
+1. We genuinely believe that Good People + Hard Work + Support = Great Things.
 2. This is exactly the type of opportunity we wish would have been available to us at the onset of our careers.